daveliepmann/orbiters/README.md

 # orbiters

 A Quil sketch made for fun (and to play with Quil's new functional-mode).
-I reverse engineered [orbiters](http://beesandbombs.tumblr.com/post/45513650541/orbiters) in Processing, modified it a bit, then converted it to Quil.
+I reverse engineered Dave Whyte's [orbiters](http://beesandbombs.tumblr.com/post/45513650541/orbiters) using Processing, modified it a bit, then converted it to Quil.

 ## Usage